tranpeter08/svormik/README.md

 ## `setErrors`

 A function that accepts an object as an argument that contains the keys of field names and an array of error messages as the values.
-Updates the SvormikError store.
+Updates the **formError** store.

 ```html
 <script>